jdyeakel/jdyeakel.github.io/teaching/ecology/section6.md

 </figcaption>
 </figure>

-The elements of the Payoff matrix describe what Species A receives when the different scenarios outlined in the payoff matrix occur.
+The elements of the Payoff Matrix describe what Prisoner A receives when the different scenarios outlined in the payoff matrix occur.
 So there are only a few things that can happen here:
 1. Prisoner A (PA) cooperates and prisoner B (PB) cooperates as well.
-PA and PB receive $$ R $$, the *reward*
+PA and PB receive $$ R $$, the *reward* (this 'reward' could also represent a lesser punishment)
 2. PA cooperates, but PB defects.
 PA receives $$S$$.
 This is the *sucker's payoff*
 3. PA defects, but PB cooperates.
 PA receives $$T$$.
 This is the *temptation payoff*
         *   Note that for (2) PB in that scenario receives $$T$$